headlesz/campus-chat-sync/README.md

 **Meaningful Connections.
 Authentic Experiences.
 Campus Life Reimagined.**

-CampusMatch is a dual-mode social platform designed specifically for college students to build genuine connections—whether for dating, networking, or finding their community on campus.
+CampusMatch is a dual-mode social platform designed specifically for college students to build genuine connections—whether for dating, making friends, or finding their community on campus.

 ---